Shadow Wars and Black Ops

 Abdullah Najjar 44:55

-And what's interesting to me was that a lot of the.
+Yeah, and what's interesting to me was that a lot of the.
 The analyzes that was put into trying to track him and where he went, and Where's he hiding, and all of that.
 I remember it turned out that that wasn't what you guys should have been looking for, right?
 He was hiding in plain sight in Pakistan, right?
 Like, he wasn't, like, it was a very hard process, but it seems like a lot of times, all of that effort that one puts into, I guess, the task of tracking, or the mission, sometimes you feel like, oh, wait, maybe I'm missing something, right?

 Ric Prado 45:34

-Abdullah Najjar 47:48
+Abdullah Najjar 46:45

 Oh my goodness, and

-Ric Prado 47:51
+Ric Prado 47:52

 Abdullah Najjar 49:53

-Ric Prado 50:45
+Ric Prado 50:46

-Yeah, you know.
-And I would like clarify that a good number of the guys that were on that team were from Special Activities Division, which only recruits from tier one and tier two, from the military.
-Everybody in the military side of the CIA, which is our Special Forces right in the CIA, are come from Army, Green Berets, Air Force, para respute, combat controllers, seals and MARSOC Raiders.
-So those guys that were on the ground, Gary was probably the one that didn't have at least current military he was an older guy.
-As a matter of fact, he was, he was actually retiring when this happened, and he tore up his papers and went into Afghanistan.
+-in the CIA, are- come from Army, Green Berets, Air Force, pararescue, combat controllers, SEALS and MARSOC Raiders.
+So those guys that were on the ground, Gary was probably the one that didn't have, at least current, military he was an older guy.
+As a matter of fact, he was- he was actually retiring when this happened, and he tore up his papers and went into Afghanistan.
 But the majority of the rest of the guys who were on the ground had a very strong paramilitary background, just like I did for the conscious.

 Abdullah Najjar 51:42

-Ric Prado 52:01
+Ric Prado 52:00

 Abdullah Najjar 52:37